 This section of the report shows how the assets and liabilities of the group have been valued, both for Solvency and IFRS reporting purposes.
-The below table summarises the assets less liabilities, as measured on both a solvency and IFRS basis (now reflecting the measurement basis of IFRS 17 Insurance Contracts for the first time) and provides a reference where further information has been provided.
+The below table summarises the assets less liabilities, as measured on both a solvency and IFRS basis and provides a reference where further information has been provided.